-The attendance of the members of the Audit and Risk Management Committee at each meeting held during the 2018 financial year is set out on page 3 of the Annual Report.
+The attendance of the members of the Audit and Risk Management Committee at each meeting held during the 2020 financial year is set out in the Directors' Report.

 The Chief Risk Officer, external auditors, the Managing Director & CEO, the Chief Financial Officer and the Group Financial Controller are invited to attend Audit and Risk Management Committee meetings.
 The Committee regularly meets with the Chief Risk Officer and the external auditors without the presence of other members of management.